rdmchr/Appwrite-Deploy/README.md

           endpoint: '[ Your Appwrite endpoint ]'
           project: '[ The id of your Appwrite project ]'
           key: '[ Your Appwrite API Token ]'
-          function: '[ The id of the function you are deploying ]'
-          command: 'node index.js'
 ```